uimarshall/deploying-web-solns-with-wordpress/README.md

 sudo mkdir -p /home/recovery/logs # For log backups
 ```

-- Mount the apps-lv logical volume to the /var/www/html directory, where your websites files will reside:
+- Mount the apps-lv logical volume to the /var/www/html directory, where the files of your website will reside:

 ```
 sudo mount /dev/webdata-vg/apps-lv /var/www/html/